I’ll piss her pinafore, I swear I will.

-The best part of the day is behind them, but the Freifrau having brow-beaten her coachman into agreeing they should yet make Verden by nightfall, they depart in high spirits.
+The better part of the day is behind them, but the Freifrau having brow-beaten her coachman into agreeing they should certainly make Verden by nightfall, they depart in high spirits.
 The woman is a terror.
 One wonders how she had submitted to a husband for so many years.

 The first order of business for one passenger – and it isn’t John Dee –

 is to inspect the poor animal hours caged.

 “Loose the cat,” demands Drusilla.
 “I want to hold it.”